RubenDeFreyne/Daily-Info/README.md

 <h1 align="center">Daily-info</h1>

 Simple IOS application to use when you wake up.
-You can take a look at today's weather and planned chores.
+You can take a look at today's weather, see your planned chores in a todo list and save important memos in a note.

 ## Screenshots